evidencebp/sweets/java_file_quality_dataset/Readme.md

 We also provide benchmarks to estimate the result of the end to end approach.
 We provide the results of using prior year quality as a predictor, file length and the existence of likely harmful smells, found in ["Follow Your Nose -- Which Code Smells are Worth Chasing?"](https://arxiv.org/pdf/2103.01861.pdf).

+The content of the data set files that changed by June 1st 2021 is in contents_diff_1_june_2021.csv.zip There are 1,797 such files, out of 12,486 file in the data set.
+Pairing the versions of the same file as positives and comparing them to random different files as negatives enable to learn code similarity.